idec-teams/2022_DU_DTU_NSUT-Delhi/README.md

-# Wiki repoistory for iDEC 2022 | DU_DTU_NSUT-Delhi
+# Wiki repoistory for iDEC 2022 | OriGeneNation (formerly DU_DTU_NSUT-Delhi)

-(This a temporary README file that needs to be updated before you submit the team wiki.
-Please stay tuned at [idec.io](https://idec.io) for future relevant announcements.)

-This is the wiki repository for iDEC 2022, Team: DU_DTU_NSUT-Delhi.
+This is the wiki repository for iDEC 2022, Team: OriGeneNation (formerly DU_DTU_NSUT-Delhi).

+### Project title
+**In-silico directed evolution of Laccase enzyme to enhance its stability and catalytic efficiency in the degradation of Aflatoxin B1 and Aflatoxin G1**

 The wiki created from this repository is hosted at [idec-teams.github.io/2022_DU_DTU_NSUT-Delhi](https://idec-teams.github.io/2022_DU_DTU_NSUT-Delhi).